Tara Fox Counsellor/Psychotherapist/Adoptions Counsellor/Young People

 Thank you for considering me as a source of support for you and or your family.
-I have been working with couples for 17 years helping them to improve their communication and empathy for each other.
-I also work with individuals to help them to improve their relationship when this is preferred.
+I have been working with individuals and couples for 20 years helping them to improve the ways in which they relate to others.
+Communication skills and empathy for partners is so important in maintaining a loving relationship.
 I am specially trained to work with young people too and have an understanding of the issues young people face.

 I work at Rooms 1900 in Calverley (www.rooms1900.com) where I can offer a non-threatening and confidential environment.
 There is plenty of parking outside of the practice and no signage to indicate counselling takes place there.

-My Theoretical Approach: My approach to counselling is Integrative drawing from humanistic, psychodynamic, systemic and solution focused approaches.
-I adapt my approach to the needs of the people I am working with.
+My Theoretical Approach: My approach to counselling is Integrative drawing from relational, psychodynamic, systemic, CBT and solution focused approaches.
+I am holistic and spiritual and therefore I adapt my approach to the needs of the people I am working with.

 Training, qualifications & experience